 French Press and Grinder to match.
 The Baratza Encore grinder is a great little grinder for the price.
 If you want to get your special someone the complete package on the way to better coffee, nothing is better than a quality grinder and a French Press of your choosing.
 About $130.

 An electronically controlled hot water pot.
-I like the Zojirushi Electric Dispensing Pot and is the one I own.
+I like the Zojirushi Electric Dispensing Pot which is the one I own.
 They have 3 temp levels (175F, 195F, and 208F).
 Perfect temps for Green Tea, Coffee, and things like soups and regular tea.
 I know folks who have had them for going on 10 years.
 Around $125 for the 4 Liter model.

 A small-batch hot air coffee roaster.
 The FreshRoast makes a nice little roaster, though the batches will be pretty small.
 About $175.

 A decent drip coffee machine that brews at the right temperature.
 The Technivorm was the go-to, but Bonavita has given it some serious competition at a much lower price point than the Bonavita BV1800.
 No fancy electronics on either, but a great cup of coffee to be sure.
 Choose a Thermal Carafe model from either make, and you should be served well.
 About $200-300.